danilobellini/dose/README.rst

 Wait until the Terminal gives you the *Wrote package* message.
 You can now delete the Contents directory and the downloaded dmg, just open (double click) the ``wxPython3.0-osx-cocoa-py2.7-repackaged.pkg`` file in your desktop and wxPython Classic 3.0 is installed.
-The blog post aforementioned do the same in a command line approach, if you prefer.
+The aforementioned blog post does the same procedure, but in a command line approach.

 **Homebrew**